jesselawson/campfire/readme.md

 # Quickstart

 **As a user**

+This project is a proof-of-concept compiler for the Campfire language.
+It takes a `.campfire` file and compiles it to a static website (`index.html`, `campfire.js`, and an optional `style.css`).

 1. Download the latest release, and extract the `campfire` executable to a directory in your path.